July 1, 2008

 In Praise of Polshek Partnership Architects, the “Style-less” Firm

-A daring new building—the New York branch of André Balazs’s Standard Hotel chain—by one of our quietly great firms shouldn’t really come as a surprise.
+A daring new building by one of our quietly great firms shouldn’t really come as a surprise.

 When the thing started going up, I was indifferent.
 Another overscale incursion in the Meatpacking District, another bit of commercial excess begot by the promise of the repurposed High Line.
 There was a certain infrastructural grandeur implied by the scale of the scaffolding—early on in the construction it was clear it was rising to bridge the old elevated tracks—but, given the quality of new construction in Manhattan, even in this vaunted age of carpetbagging stars, I wasn’t holding my breath.